inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

 If life is mery a joke, e question still res: for wh amusement?
-As I argued in "Boved Son", a  about my son Brian and e subject of rius communes and cults, one result of proper ly instruction in e meods of rational ought will be to make sudn mindless conversi -- to anying -- less liky.
+As I argued in "Boved Son", a  about my son Brian and e subject of rius communes and cults, one result of proper ly instruction in e meods of rational ought will be to  sudn mindless conversi -- to anying -- less liky.
 Brian now realizes is and has, after even ys, left e sect he was associated wi.
 The problem is at once e untrained mind has ma a formal commitment to